The realization space of an unstable coalgebra: Cosimplicial spaces

 \subsection{Cosimplicial resolutions of spaces}

-Let $\mc{S}$ be the proper model category of simplicial sets and let $\F$ be any prime field.
+Let $\mc{S}$ be the usual model category of simplicial sets and let $\F$ be any prime field.
 Consider

-as a set of injective objects for the category $\mc{S}$.
-Recall that $\kfp{m}$ denotes a fibrant model of an Eilenberg-MacLane space with only non-trivial homotopy group $\mathbb{F}$ in degree $m$ and that $\mc{E}=H_*(\mc{G})$, where \mc{E} was defined in~\ref{eqn:def-of-mcE}.
-We consider the \mc{G}-resolution model structure on cosimplicial spaces in the sense of Section \ref{resolution-model-cat}.
+as a set of homotopy (abelian) group objects for the category $\mc{S}$.
+Recall that $\kfp{m}$ denotes a (fibrant) Eilenberg-MacLane space with only non-trivial homotopy group $\mathbb{F}$ in degree $m$ and that $\mc{E}=H_*(\mc{G})$, where \mc{E} was defined in~(\ref{eqn:def-of-mcE}).